WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## random

 The `random` method returns a random value of the map.
-Example:

 ```js
 const map = new SuperMap();